 - Finalize the grocery shopping list.

-- Make a timeline for food preparation - things to do 3 days ahead, 2 days, etc. See below for specific ingredients and dishes that can be prepared in advance.
+- Make a timeline for food preparation - things to do three days ahead, two days, etc. See below for specific ingredients and dishes that can be prepared in advance.

 - Plan the table setting.
 Iron tablecloths or napkins and clean crystal, if necessary.
 Purchase any seasonal decor if needed.